On this page, types of sponge cell, canal systems, skeleton.

 Sponges have the ability to grow continuously, but lack an immune system.
 However when they are exposed to x-rays, even in amounts 100 times greater than the human lethal dose, the sponges do not develop tumours.
 Also their cells continue to divide throughout their entire life. (bioRxiv,doi.org/f4dp)

 Pinaocytes.
 These are thin, flat epithelial cells covering the exterior surface and some interior surfaces.
 When they are located around pores they help to regulate water flow.

-Choanocytes (see right) are responsible for maintaining the current of water through the sponge, and for processing food particles in the water current.
-The water current brings in oxygen and food and removes waste.
+Choanocytes (see above) are responsible for maintaining the current of water through the sponge, and for processing food particles in the water current.
+The water current brings in oxygen and food, and removes waste.
 Eggs and sperm are also carried out of the sponge on this water current.
 The rate of water flow can be regulated by changing the size of the osculum.
 Choanocytes line the central cavity and small cavities in the canal systems (more below).
-In the drawings left and below the choanocyte layer is shown as a thickened black line.
-Each choanocyte has one flagellum ringed by a contractile collar (see right).
+In the drawings below the choanocyte layer is shown as a thickened black line.
+Each choanocyte has one flagellum ringed by a contractile collar (see above).

 Archaeocytes digest food particles passed from the Choanocytes, secrete spicules, spongin and collagen.